Talman Gardner

-Talman J. Gardner (born March 10, 1980) is an American former professional football wide receiver who played in the National Football League (NFL) and Canadian Football League (CFL).
+Talman J. Gardner (born March 10, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected by the New Orleans Saints in the seventh round of the 2003 NFL draft.
-He played college football at Florida State.
+He played college football for the Florida State Seminoles.

 Early life

 Gardner played high school football at McDonogh 35 High School in New Orleans, Louisiana.

 College career

-Gardner played college football at Florida State from 1999 to 2002.
+Gardner played college football for the Florida State Seminoles from 1999 to 2002.
 He caught 33 passes for 649 yards and 11 touchdowns in 2001, earning honorable mention All-Atlantic Coast Conference honors.
 He recorded 38 receptions for 625 yards and eight touchdowns in 2002.
 Overall, he totaled 90 receptions for 1,595 yards and 19 touchdowns during his college career.

 Professional career

 New Orleans Saints

 Gardner was selected by the New Orleans Saints in the seventh round, with the 231st overall pick, of the 2003 NFL draft.
 He officially signed with the team on July 25, 2003.
 He was waived on August 31 and signed to the team's practice squad on September 2.
 Gardner was promoted to the active roster on October 4 and played in 10 games, starting one, for the Saints during the 2003 season.
 He caught three passes for 29 yards and recorded two solo tackles.

 Gardner played in 11 games, starting one, in 2004, recording one reception for 23 yards and nine solo tackles.
 He re-signed with the Saints on March 18, 2005.
 He was waived on September 2, 2005.